diodon/QIMOS/Guides/HOWTO_setupPython.md

 >>>
 ```

-Let's now have a look to one of the mooring files.
-You will open a connection to a file stored in the [AODN THREDDS server](http://thredds.aodn.org.au/thredds/catalog/IMOS/catalog.html).
-This will not download the file.
-Only when you request the data, the specific data will be downloaded.
+Now, let's have a look to one of the mooring files.
+You will open a connection to a file distributed by the [AODN THREDDS server](http://thredds.aodn.org.au/thredds/catalog/IMOS/catalog.html).
+This will not download the file (so no disk space will be used!).
+Only when you request the data, the specific data will be loaded into the memory.
 You will use the `xarray `package.
 Follow these steps:

 1. load the xarray package: `import xarray as xr`
 2. open a connection with a file.
 This is temperature file from GBRCCH mooring array: `nc = xr.open_dataset('http://thredds.aodn.org.au/thredds/dodsC/IMOS/ANMN/QLD/GBRCCH/Temperature/IMOS_ANMN-QLD_TZ_20200615T010500Z_GBRCCH_FV01_GBRCCH-2006-SBE39-43_END-20201215T005000Z_C-20210202T032709Z.nc')`
 3. The file is now linked to the `nc` variable.
-To have a look at the variables and attributes just `print(nc)`:
+To have a look at the variables and attributes just type `print(nc)`:

 ```
 print(nc)